dsasacramento/dsasacramento.github.io/_pages/resources/bylaws.md

 The Communications Standing Committee handles all internal and external communications.
 The Communications Standing Committee is expected to direct all relevant media inquiries to the appropriate campaign and/or committee leadership.
 The Communications Director is charged with performing or delegating all external communications tasks including but not limited to monthly newsletters, mass emails, graphics creation, and social media management.

 #### Organizer.
-The Organizer is charged with sponsoring and assuming ultimate responsibility for the actions and operations of select committees.
-The Organizer is a liaison between the Steering Committee and select committees assigned to them.
 Four Organizers will be elected to the Steering Committee.

 All organizers will have the shared duties of hosting a quarterly New Member Orientation, and recruiting members to help execute the following tasks: